Delicious Healdsburg Restaurant Appetizers You Must Taste

 The Old School in a Skillet at Campo Fina

 These skillet-roasted pork and beef meatballs, swimming in a delicious tomato sauce, were the only appetizer to be featured on both the Campo Fina and Scopa restaurant menus.
 When owners Ari Rosen and his wife closed Scopa in 2017, Campo Fina became the only place in Healdsburg to get a meatball fix as good as this.
-Enjoy with a glass of Chianti Classico on Campo Fina’s patio and play a game of bocce ball on their charming court afterward.
+Enjoy with a glass of Chianti Classico on Campo Fina’s backyard patio, one of our favorite spots for outdoor dining in Healdsburg.

 Whole Grilled Artichoke at Spoonbar

 The latest chef helming the kitchen at Spoonsbar, h2hotel’s restaurant, Matthew D’Ambrosi, takes his Northern California roots seriously.
 While the avid fisherman is known for his daily catch and Wednesday night fried chicken special, his tribute to Monterey’s quintessential thistle is one of the few you’ll find regularly in Sonoma County and certainly the best.
 Served on a bed of lemon tarragon aioli with pine nuts, olives, parmesan cheese and briny capers, Spoonbar’s artichokes are sourced from a farm in the East Bay.
 It’s a great appetizer for locals and tourists alike.

 Mary’s Buffalo Chicken Wings at Spirit Bar at Hotel Healdsburg